NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 > Note: The data shown above is publicly available, and the API is used solely to optimize the data retrieval and processing process.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Attribution

 The financial data is publicly available and retrieved using the Simply Wall St API.
 Ensure to comply with the API's terms of service when using it.

 ## Disclaimer

 API is still in beta, which means things are subject to change.
-Specs could be updated, limits might be introduced, paywalls added, or even certain features removed .
+Specs could be updated, limits might be introduced, paywalls added, or even certain features removed.